Contentful Personalization & Analytics

 })

-Use getFlag() when the response includes Custom Flag changes:
+Use this helper when your Experience response includes Custom Flag changes.

 const showNewNavigation = optimization.getFlag('new-navigation', pageResponse?.changes) === true